<< Click to Display Table of Contents >> Navigation: Payroll Module > Payroll - Further Topics > NSSA |

 See this link for further information about NSSA setup, download the current NSSA notes on the 'Resources' section of the Belina website Resources - Belina Payroll.

 The NSSA contribution rates became effective from 1 June 2021.
-These have remained effective for some time and are set at 4.5% of basic up to a specified limit, for the employee and employer contributions respectively.
+These have remained effective for some time and are set at 4.5% up to a specified limit, for the employee and employer contributions respectively.

 Note that these amounts are dependent on the Total Consumption Poverty Line (TCPL) for an average of five persons per household and are subject to change every period.
 In the event that the TCPL figure is not available or has not been published, the last published figure remains applicable.
 NSSA publishes the monthly insurable earnings applicable for each month on the NSSA website http://www.nssa.org.zw.
 The rates for the current and prior months are to be found on their home page on one of the screens that scrolls.
 You can also do a search using this link https://www.nssa.org.zw/?s=tcpl or on the NSSA Facebook page.
 Belina also publishes the figures on their Facebook page.